couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 latch.await(); // wait for the latch to be counted down in the callback
 ```

 You can also grab the `HttpFuture` directly from the `async*` methods and block on them as needed (or sending them over to your own thread pool for execution).
-Another reason why you want to use the `HttpFuture` is that you can change the default time-out for every query.
-If you only want to wait 50 seconds until a time-out arises, you can do it like this:
+Another reason why you want to use the `HttpFuture` is that you can change the default timeout for every query.
+If you only want to wait 50 seconds until a timeout arises, you can do it like this:

 ```java
 View view = client.asyncGetView("beer", "brewery_beers").get(50, TimeUnit.SECONDS);